the taste space – steam, bake, boil, shake!

 Chickpea Piccata

-Posted in Favourites, Mains (Vegetarian) by janet @ the taste space on January 9, 2012
+In Favourites, Mains (Vegetarian) on January 9, 2012 at 6:36 AM

 While I typically bring food when I eat out, when I went home for Christmas, my Mom didn’t want me to cook.
 She wanted this to be a relaxing visit and thought that if I was cooking in the kitchen, I wouldn’t be on vacation.
 Trust me, I relish cooking, but it was wonderful to know that my Mom had already prepared some meals for me to enjoy.